Peter Kay: Television career

 In 2004, Kay followed the success with Max and Paddy's Road to Nowhere, a spin-off of Phoenix Nights.
-The show featured the bouncer characters from the show—played by Kay and Paddy McGuinness—and at times also featured other characters from Phoenix Nights.
+The show featured the bouncer characters from the show, played by Kay and Paddy McGuinness, and also featured other characters from Phoenix Nights.
 Six episodes were made and broadcast from November to December 2004 by Channel 4.
 In 2005, Kay was awarded a Rose d'Or at the international television festival in Montreux for Best Performance by an Actor.

-In 2004, Kay began appearing in a series of television adverts for UK brewery, John Smith's bitter which imitate the style of Phoenix Nights saw Kay develop his catchphrases "'ave it!" and "two lamb bhunas".
+In 2004, Kay began appearing in a series of television adverts for UK brewery John Smith's bitter; these imitated the style of Phoenix Nights and saw Kay develop his catchphrases "'ave it!" and "two lamb bhunas".

-On 17 April 2006, Channel 4 broadcast a "Peter Kay Night", showing out-takes from Phoenix Nights (previously featured on DVD), a behind-the-scenes documentary "180 – A Tour Documentary" which followed Kay behind the scenes of his Mum Wants a Bungalow tour and screened the whole Peter Kay Live in Manchester Arena show.
+On 17 April 2006, Channel 4 broadcast a "Peter Kay Night", showing out-takes from Phoenix Nights (previously featured on DVD); a behind-the-scenes documentary, "180 – A Tour Documentary", which followed Kay behind the scenes of his Mum Wants a Bungalow tour; and screened the whole Peter Kay Live in Manchester Arena show.

 On 17 June 2006, Kay appeared in the Doctor Who episode "Love & Monsters".
 His character, the sinister Victor Kennedy, proved to be an alien called the Abzorbaloff in disguise.

 In 2008, he returned to television after an absence of four years with the BAFTA-winning satire of reality talent shows, Peter Kay's Britain's Got the Pop Factor... and Possibly a New Celebrity Jesus Christ Soapstar Superstar Strictly on Ice, which he co-wrote with Paul Coleman.
 The two-hour special was screened on Channel 4 on 17 October 2008.

 Kay won his second Royal Television Society award for best actor for playing Geraldine McQueen, a transgender dinner lady from Ireland.

 In May 2015 the sitcom Peter Kay's Car Share was aired.
 The series was a success and a second series was commissioned to start in April 2017.

-In October 2015, he starred in Cradle to Grave another BBC sitcom based on Danny Baker's life as a teenager.
+In October 2015, he starred in Cradle to Grave, another BBC sitcom based on Danny Baker's life as a teenager.

 Film career

-In 2001 he played Cyril the Barman Kay in Blow Dry, based on the screenplay Never Better by Simon Beaufoy.
-Kay, who doesn't like travelling outside of Northern England, says he only took the part in Blow Dry because he knew it was going to be filmed in Keighley, Bradford, West Yorkshire.
-However he was disappointed to learn that his role was being filmed in Shoreditch, Greater London.
+In 2001, he played Cyril the Barman in Blow Dry, based on the screenplay Never Better by Simon Beaufoy.
+Kay later admitted he took the part only expecting his scenes to be filmed in Keighley, Bradford, West Yorkshire.
+However, he was annoyed to discover that his scenes were being filmed in Shoreditch, Greater London.